naoki-mizuno/bagmetti/docs/rename.md

 `topic` and `tf`, there are only two tags in the config files: `from` and `to`.

+If there are multiple `from` matches, only the first one is applied.

 ## Basic Usage

 The following will replace all occurrences of `foo` with `bar`.